EuroPython/programapi/README.md

 # programapi

-This project processes, saves, and serves the static JSON files containing details of accepted speakers and submissions via an API.
+This project downloads, processes, saves, and serves the static JSON files containing details of accepted speakers and submissions via an API.

 What this project does step-by-step: